 - Grease your hands and knead a dough from the mixture.
 (If required, you can add a bit of ghee to make the dough smooth.)

 - Grease the reverse side of a plate with ghee and roll out the dough on that plate.

 - Sprinkle the pistachio pieces on top and roll it once more so that the pieces get embedded in the mixture.

 - Allow it to set for 15-20 minutes and then cut in diamond shapes using a knife or a cookie cutter.

 - While grinding cashew nuts make sure that the mixer is dry.
 Also, switch it off a couple of times in between and stir the powder to ensure no big pieces remain in the powder.
 You will need to make a very fine powder.
 But take care to not churn for a long time as you don’t want oily powder either.

-- I don't like my sweets too sweet so I add less sugar.
-You can add upto half cup sugar if you want kaju katli to be more sweet.
+- I don’t like my sweets too sweet so I add less sugar.
+You can add up to half cup sugar if you want kaju katli to be sweeter.

 - You must use a non-stick pan for making kaju katli otherwise the mixture will stick to the pan and you won’t be able to cook it properly.